ppy/osu-wiki/news/2022/2022-08-03-new-featured-artist-hamu.md

 With an expansive and emotive sound, we're absolutely confident that you'll love what **Hamu** has to offer, so we've partnered up to snag **16** new tracks across his entire range, from slow meandering through moonlit vistas to head-bopping, high-energy J-Pop that'll get stuck in your head for the rest of all eternity.

-Thanks to the crowned creators of the [Mappers' Guild](https://mappersguild.com/), we're also excited to showcase an all-new beatmap to get things rolling, played by esteemed osu! veteran [Mlaw](https://osu.ppy.sh/users/3126596) and corn connoisseur [Woey](https://osu.ppy.sh/users/3792472) IRL at COE2022:
+Thanks to the crowned creators of the [Mappers' Guild](https://mappersguild.com/), we're also excited to showcase an all-new beatmap to get things rolling, played by esteemed osu! veteran ::Mlaw::{ user-id=3126596 } and corn connoisseur ::Woey::{ user-id=3792472 } IRL at COE2022:

 <div align="center">
     <video width="100%" controls>